m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 To send emails from a desktop email client, we need to enable the submission service of Postfix so that the email client can submit emails to Postfix SMTP server.

-Edit the "master.cf" file using your favorite text editor as follows.
-Im using "vim" as my editor.

-`sudo vi /etc/postfix/master.cf`
+Edit the `master.cf` file using your favorite text editor as follows.
+Im using `vim` as my editor: `sudo vi /etc/postfix/master.cf`

-In the submission section, uncomment the "submission..." line and  add the following lines(the 2nd line on) as stated here below it.
+In the `submission` section, uncomment the `submission...` line and  add the following lines (the 2nd line on) as stated here below it.
 This method ensures no bad tabs/spaces causing the config to error out.
 (Be careful editting this)

 ```bash